Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Defenses and Anonymity Properties

 \subsubsection{Threat Model}

 The proposed attack draws inspiration from similar face identification tasks.
 We assume that an adversary has access (potentially via a security breach) to sleep recordings from a group of individuals together with personal information about them like, e.g., their names.
-Furthermore we assume an open dataset which contains anonymized recordings (like Apnea-ECG), and that all recording data consist of sensory signals.
+Furthermore, we assume an open dataset which contains anonymized recordings (like Apnea-ECG), and that all recording data consist of sensory signals.
+Furthermore, we assume that no common data between the open dataset and the breach exist.
 The goal of the attack is to probabilistically determine whether an individual has contributed a sleep recording to the open anonymized dataset.
 To do this, one can train a classifier to distinguish between data of different individuals that belong to the breach, and generalize to data from the open dataset.
+As such, for example, in the sleep apnea scenario, the attack would assign minutes of data from the open dataset to individuals belonging in the breach.
 If the data sufficiently captures the idiosyncrasies of the different individuals, we expect good classification performance on new data from the same person.
-We ideally expect the following behavior: (1) for recordings of the open dataset that belong to individuals of the breach, we expect many minutes in the correct class i.e., classified correctly by the classifier as belonging to the correct individual; (2) for recordings of the breach that do not belong to any individual of the open dataset, we expect fewer minutes classified as belonging to this class of the classifier in relation to the previous case; and (3) for recordings that belong only to the open dataset, we expect the classifier to be more "confused" during classification of windows belonging to recordings of this type.
+We ideally expect the following behavior: (1) for recordings of the open dataset that belong to individuals of the breach, we expect many minutes in the correct class, i.e., classified correctly by the classifier as belonging to the correct individual; (2) for recordings from individuals that only have data in the breach, we ideally expect zero minutes assigned to the respective classes of the adversarial classifier; and (3) for recordings from individuals that only have data in the open dataset, we expect the adversarial classifier to be more ``confused''.
 Thus, we would expect these windows to be more uniformly distributed among the classes of the classifier in relation to case (1).
 Note that an important requirement for this attack is that the recordings in the two datasets contain data from the same sensor types.